maven assembly plugin example with a tutorial in maven

-if you want to generate a zip file (CloudHadoop.zip)of your project source code with its dependencies as well as configuration files, There are three tasks involved to use the maven-assembly-plugin in our project.
+If you want to generate a ZIP file (‘CloudHadoop.zip’) containing your project’s source code, dependencies, and configuration files, there are three tasks involved in using the maven-assembly-plugin in our project.

 - Configure the maven-assembly-plugin plugin